Head-to-Head · Updated May 2026

 • High-end Japanese food culture (omakase, kaiseki)

-• Anime, manga, Studio Ghibli, and Japanese subcultures
+• Anime, manga, Studio Ghibli, Japanese subcultures

-• Hiroshima — one of the most moving travel experiences
+• Hiroshima, one of the most moving travel experiences

 🇰🇷